plus3it/join-domain-formula/README.md

 - oupath:

 ## linux:
 The following parameters are usde to join a Linux client to Active Directory.
-See the 'pillar.example' file for pillar-data structuring.
+See the `[pillar.example](pillar.example)` file for pillar-data structuring.

 ### Information used to join host to target AD domain
 Set of parameters used for joining a AD-client to its domain